-Manuscript Series includes 12 abstract compositions that provide an intimate window into the artist’s personal world.
-In this new series of works, strong bold lines, semi-transparent layers of texture and colour reflect a new fast paced life.
+Manuscript is a series of abstract compositions that provide an intimate window into the artist’s personal world.
+Strong bold lines, semi-transparent layers of texture and colour reflect Dani's life.

 With chaotic marks and daring colour combinations, Dani has moved away from her previous black and white drawing style, letting go of strict formal documentation of place, to employ a more emotional response to her new surroundings in China.